Changissnz/selfinterest/README.md

 are inevitable, so goes the thinking of those that explain themselves in terms of their ideals instead of the minutiae of their actions.
 The sweetest actions, the greatest monstrosities throughout history have been committed in the name of the ideal.
-It is as if the ideal is a scientific axiom for what free will the human has.
+It is as if the ideal is a scientific axiom of objectivity for what free will the human has.
 But truthfully, how much span of free will can the human being have if their thoughts and actions are geared towards the ideal, or rationalized in retrospect as being for the ideal?
 This question is tricky to answer on the matter of the individual, one with their own self-interest.
 The will of the individual can be simply for justifying the individual by invocation of the ideal as the impeccable answer of brevity, instead of genuinely believing in the ideal, although the degree of genuine belief in anything, including the ideal, is not the only pre-requisite for leading a life instead of having one's life misguided by the symbols in practice associated with the ideal.
 Invocation